penrosestudio/TiddlySpace-backup/README.md

 Config file format
 ------------------

 The config file format is the same whether the script is running locally or as an IronWorker.
-Create a file called `config.js` and either follow the format below or copy `config-sample.js`.
+Create a file called `config.json` and either follow the format below or copy `config-sample.json`.

-    config = {
+    {
         "username": "jonny", // TiddlySpace username that has permission to access the private bags of the space(s) you want to archive
         "password": "biggs123", // TiddlySpace password
         "bags": ["mySpace_public", "mySpace_private"], // an array of TiddlySpace bags to archive "s3_api_key": "5Ample5Ample5Ample", // S3 API key / access key
-        "s3_api_secret": "n0nsensen0nsensen0nsense", // S3 secret
+        "s3_api_secret": "n0nsensen0nsensen0nsense" // S3 secret
-    };
+    }

 Usage as a local script
 -----------------------